 Spoiler alert: Almost all music is copyrighted.
 But what matters most in terms of restrictions placed on that music is how you use it.

-However, there are a few cases where a song or piece of music are copyright free:
+However, there are a few cases where a song or piece of music is copyright free:

 1. Music in the public domain